rynop/abp-angular/README.md

 # abp-angular

-[AWS Blueprint](https://github.com/rynop/aws-blueprint) for running Angular web apps on S3 with CloudFront
+[AWS Blueprint](https://github.com/rynop/aws-blueprint) for running Angular web apps AWS

 ## What this gives you